City of Homer Solicits Nominations for 2015-2020 Capital Improvement Plan

 The Homer City Council makes the final decision about which projects to include in the CIP and which of those to emphasize during the coming year as legislative priorities (established by resolution).
 Legislative priorities are those projects for which the City actively seeks state and federal funding through the appropriations process.

-Work on the CIP will continue all summer and into the fall, with final adoption of the entire CIP and the legislative priority list in October.
-Public input is welcome throughout the process.
+Work on the CIP will continue all summer and into the fall, with final adoption of the entire CIP and the legislative priority list in September.
+Public input is welcome and encouraged throughout the process.

 Proposed new project descriptions need to include information about specific features of the project, benefits to the community, progress to date (in planning, design, construction, and fundraising), estimated total cost (including funds already in hand), and contact information.
 Maps, drawings, and photos are also welcome.